 Data Processing Automation

-Automation is useful for streamlining repetitive operations and freeing up time for more important duties, but it's also useful for managing data behind the scenes.
+According to Sergio Diaz, CEO of Keynote Speakers, "automation is useful for streamlining repetitive operations and freeing up time for more important duties, but it's also useful for managing data behind the scenes."
 While our brains are amazing at drawing conclusions and planning meaningful next steps from data insights, we're not so good at manually managing that data.
 We don't have the time, attention to detail, or precision to manage massive data sets, and we don't need to.
 You can leave the heavy lifting to the robots and focus on taking action on the insights instead of automated data management.

 - Trigger/action workflows that push data between your apps are one way to automate data.